Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Spencer Adam Neumann - CFO

 • I can take it if you want, Greg.
 It's no change.
-Our overall ads arm continues to be higher than basic ad free globally, same as statement on standard in terms of standard where the ads higher -- higher than standard ad free in the U.S.
+Our overall ads ARM continues to be higher than basic ad free globally, same as statement on standard in terms of standard where the ad's higher -- higher than standard ad free in the U.S.

 • And so generally, we're just -- we're pleased with our per member ad economics and continue to feel really good about the opportunity to grow the ads plan, the ads offering, good for members, good for our business.
 But as Greg said, we just got -- we've got a lot of work to do to get from here to where it can be, we believe, over time, which is a material additional incremental revenue and margin driver for the business.